Great African Empires, Part 1: Staggering Timescales

-In a sense, though, Gupta culture never really died.
+In many ways, though, Gupta culture never really ended.

 Even we in the West owe the Guptas for the game of chess, the number zero, our “arabic” numeral system, and the Kama Sutra (to name just a few things), across two continents and nearly two thousand years of history.